-Multiple Reports Involving the Same Child or Family
+CPS INTAKE Multiple Reports Involving the Same Child or Family

-Protocol - What you must do Guidance - How you should do it MULTIPLE REPORTS INVOLVING THE SAME CHILD OR FAMILY If a CPS report is received that describes maltreatment allegations and incidents currently being assessed through an open CPS Assessment: The information must be documented and managed as a new CPS Intake on the structured intake tool, and screened-in.
+Protocol - What you must do Guidance - How you should do it MULTIPLE REPORTS INVOLVING THE SAME CHILD OR FAMILY If a CPS report is received that describes maltreatment allegations and incidents currently being assessed through an open CPS Assessment: The information must be documented and managed as a new CPS Intake on the structured intake tool, and screened in.
 The report may not require a new initiation; therefore, a determination of the response timeframe is unnecessary.
 There are times when a county child welfare services agency may receive a report describing maltreatment and incidents that were previously assessed during a CPS Assessment that has closed.
 The agency should consider all new information in making its screening decision.
-A new CPS Intake must be created when new maltreatment allegations that meet the legal definition of abuse, neglect, and or dependency are received from the public during the course of an open CPS Assessment (i.e., not uncovered by the county child welfare worker as a part of the CPS Assessment).
+A new CPS Intake must be created when new maltreatment allegations that meet the legal definition of abuse, neglect, and/or dependency are received from the public during the course of an open CPS Assessment (i.e., not uncovered by the county child welfare worker as a part of the CPS Assessment).
 The new information is not assigned as a separate assessment but must be responded to within appropriate time frames to assess the safety of the child.
-There must be one assessment that addresses the initial and new information with one case decision.
+There must be one assessment and one case decision that addresses every screened in allegation regardless of whether there are multiple reports.
 "Received from the public" refers to an individual's intent to contact the county child welfare services agency for the purposes of making a CPS report.
 Information that a county child welfare worker obtains from a collateral contact during an open CPS Assessment does not constitute a new report or obligate the county child welfare to send reporter notification letters to that individual.

-Open In-Home Services Cases CPS Reports
+CPS INTAKE Open In-Home Services Cases CPS Reports

 Protocol - What you must do Guidance - How you should do it REPORTS INVOLVING OPEN CPS IN-HOME SERVICES CASES Any new maltreatment and/or incident that meets the legal definitions of abuse, neglect, and/or dependency received at any time during a CPS In-Home Services case must result in the creation of a new CPS Intake and a prompt and thorough assessment of the allegations.
-The county with the open CPS In-Home Services case must be the county responsible for conducting the assessment of any new screened in reports, unless there has been a change in residence.
-Refer to "New Assessment on Open In-Home Case" in In-Home in the NC Child Welfare manual.
+This includes information from collaterals involved with the family who provide the information to the current caseworker providing In-Home services.
+A collateral should not be expected to know the difference between making a report to the caseworker involved with the family and a formal call to The county with the open CPS In-Home Services case must be the county responsible for conducting the assessment of any new screened in reports, unless there has been a change in residence. the Intake line for the agency.
+Refer to "New Assessment on Open In-Home Case" in In-Home in the NC Child Welfare manual .

-Reports Creating a Conflict of Interest for the Agency
+CPS INTAKE Reports Creating a Conflict of Interest for the Agency